vitekzkytek/PythonDataIES/README.md

  1. Python Lists
  2. Function and Packages

+**Assignment 2** - Submission on 28/2 (Web Scraping in Python Course)

+ 1. Introduction to HTML
+ 2. XPaths and Selectors
+ 3. CSS Locators, Chaining, and Responses

 ## Final project (80%)
 Students choose their own topic and the data source, that would be approved by the TAs.
 It should not be the data from the seminars.